ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 The issue here is that the default simulated DAE has 2 detector cards in it, but the real DAE has more cards.
 I've edited `isisicp.properties` to create more cards so it should now work.
 Note this is not an ibex issue - it will also affect DAE simulation mode under SECI.

+## DAE3 does not start

+DAE3 is new ethernet based acquisition electronics on ZOOM and MARI, it used ISISICP and looks like DAE2 for most purposes.
+If everythign remains in processing, it may be that the arp network entries did not get created - these should be done as a system time boot task.
+Do "arp -a" and see if there is an entry for 192.168.1.101 etc.  If not, run set_dae3_arp.bat in c:\labview modules\dae as as administrator